 Heather holds a M.Ed in Counselling Psychology.
 She is a registered psychotherapist with the London Family Court Clinic.
 Heather’s approach to counselling is intimately linked with social justice, feminism and a vision for a healthier community.
 Many of her clients have been challenged by adverse childhood experiences, poverty, mental health issues, addictions, childhood sexual abuse, neglect, and isolation.
 Building trust with clients is an ever present challenge.
 She encourages other service providers to practice from a trauma-informed perspective.
 She continues to believe that all behaviour has meaning and that we must continue to employ compassion and a non-judgmental approach when working with vulnerable individuals and groups.

-Program Supervisor, Community and Prevention Services, Macaulay Child Development Centre
+Community and Family Engagement Coordinator, Macaulay Child Development Centre

 Program Supervisor, Special Needs and Early Literacy Specialists, Macaulay Child Development Centre

 Maria, stephanie and Sherri are with the Macaulay Child Development Centre, a not for profit agency that offers a full continuum of programs and services that nurture healthy child development and build strong families and communities.
 In 2016, Macaulay served over 7,000 children, 11,000 parents and caregivers and 1,500 professionals.
 Macaulay's programs and services include Licensed Child Care, After School Programs, Early Years Programs, Healthy Babies Healthy Children Home Visiting, Early Abilities Preschool Speech and Language Services, Specialized Parenting Supports, Early Literacy Specialists and Every Child Belongs Consultation Services.